tatus9/pezin/docs/multi-language-support.md

 ## Zero-Config Languages

-These languages have standardized project files that Pumper automatically detects:
+These languages have standardized project files that Pezin automatically detects:

 ### Python Projects
 ```toml